step-chen/atlassian-dc-mcp-go/.lingma/rules/code_review.md

 - Check index usage and N+1 query issues
 - Check batch operation optimization and query complexity
 - Check memory usage

+### Jira Issue Requirement Compliance Review
+- Check if all requirements in the Jira issue have been implemented
+- Verify that acceptance criteria are met
+- Ensure the implementation aligns with the issue description
+- Check if any additional changes not mentioned in the issue are introduced

+### Confluence Documentation Review
+- Check if related documentation is updated when code changes affect functionality
+- Verify that new features have appropriate documentation
+- Ensure code comments and documentation are consistent
+- Check if links to relevant Confluence pages are provided where necessary

 ## Review Report Requirements